Character of the month: Ebenezer Scrooge

 And in case you missed it, here’s my popular blog post from last year: Fictional presents I’ll never get for Christmas.

-16 thoughts on “Character of the month: Ebenezer Scrooge”
+16 responses to “Character of the month: Ebenezer Scrooge”

 Thanks, hope you had a lovely Christmas.